 Opposition is a relatively inexpensive procedure to resolve a trademark dispute without going to court.
 You can only file an opposition within a period of two months from the date of publication of the later trademark.
-If you want to take action against a conflicting trademark after that period, you can challenge it in court.
+If you want to take action against a conflicting trademark after that period, you can initiate a cancellation procedure at BOIP or challenge it in court.
 More about addressing trademark infringement

 You may choose to file an opposition if you, the trademark owner (holder), object to an application for an identical or (very) similar more recent trademark to be registered for the same or similar products and services as those for which your own trademark has been registered.
 If you do, you become the opponent.

 You may also be faced with an opposition yourself during the application procedure to register your trademark.
 In that event, the owner (holder) of an identical or similar earlier trademark files an opposition to your more recent trademark registration application.
 You are then the defendant.
 More about opposition against your trademark

 In both situations, an external IP professional can assist and advise you.
 Opposition is a complex legal procedure.
 It is important to work through the process carefully and correctly.